trevino200/Mastering-Kubernetes/README.md

 The lab can be run on a windows or mac laptop.
 We will be running the kubernetes cluster on ubuntu linux using VMs on Virtualbox. we will automate the provisioning of the VMs using vagrant but if you want to configure them manually that is fine as well.
 The Ubuntu version for the lab is 16.04

+The first step to learn Kubernetes is to create your cluster on your laptop as it will allow to undertand the various processes and get acquinted with how the master orchestrate containers on the worker nodes.

+The easiest way to quickly provision a 3 nodes K8s cluster is with KUBEADM and we will do that first.

 STEP 1 >>PROVISIONING 3 VMs FOR THE KUBERNETES CLUSTER
 ##########################################################